michaelharper/PasteMaster-3000/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you’d like to contribute to the development of PasteMaster 3000, please follow these steps:

 1. **Fork the Repository:** Create a copy of the repository under your own GitHub account.
 2. **Create a Branch:** Develop your changes in a separate branch.